FrandyDLaCruz/open-trivia-android/README.md

 ## Requirements
 * Use recyclerView
-* Make an call to an public API and show the data
+* Make a call to a public API and show the data

 ## Screenshots